 10 DIY Outdoor Wall Art Projects

-Want to liven up a blank expanse of wall?
-Get inspired by our list of innovative projects and create your own beautiful wall art for your outdoor space.
+DIY backyard walls are one thing, but what if you want to liven up your new blank canvas?
+Get inspired by our list of innovative projects and create your own beautiful wall art.

 1. Framed succulents

 Using a vintage picture frame and some chicken wire, you can make a spectacular living ‘painting’ that even Dorian Gray would be jealous of!

 Carefully plant small baby succulents, mixed with air plants, in each diamond of chicken wire to create a lush masterpiece.
 Additionally, you can use the natural colours to create patterns within the artwork!

 Accidentally knocked over that beautiful urn in the hallway?
 A storm blew over your favourite pot?
 Re-tiling the bathroom?
 Broken a mirror lately?

 Turn that 7 years of bad luck into something beautiful, with a mosaic wall art feature.
 A surprisingly simple task – as long as you have some strong glue, some time and a patient disposition.

 They’re horrendous for hanging clothes on, but wonderful for DIY art projects.
 Take all those old wires – the rustier, the better – and reshape them however you wish.

 For some multimedia wall art structures, use the wire to border mirrors, make a web of gemstones or even entwine some air plants to incorporate the natural world.